 - Associative arrays (

-s in Python) only in bash 4.0+ class
+dicts in Python) only in bash 4.0+ classes for encapsulating data and logic

 - Associative arrays (